mathiaswegner/nautobot_ssot_eip_solidserver/README.md

 ## Notes/tips on usage

 The default timeout of 120 seconds is enough for most queries, but larger queries may exceed the timeout.
-Jobs that exceed the default timeout will be killed by Nautobot and show up as failed.
+Jobs that exceed the default timeout will be killed by Nautobot and show up as failed with a "Query exceeded timeout!" error in the job log.
+Re-running the job with a narrower filter or a larger timeout should help, but be aware that exceeding the hard timeout limit from the nautobot_config will cause the job to fail no matter what.

 ### BIG CAVEAT ABOUT THE NAME FILTER!